Is a whistleblower protected under Florida law?

 There are additional federal laws that offer whistleblower protection to employees in certain industries, such as the Sarbanes-Oxley Act, applicable to public companies engaged in illegal acts.

 If an employee believes he or she has suffered adverse action as a result of whistleblowing activity, the employee should seek legal advice from a qualified employment attorney as soon as possible.
-For further information regarding whistleblower claims, as well as other employment law matters, please fill out the Case Evaluation (How Can We Help You?) form on the left side of this page.
+For further information regarding whistleblower claims, as well as other employment law matters, please fill out our contact form.